-We are proud to offer you the sixth annual edition of our Progressive Agenda for States and Localities, a policy handbook that is unlike any other.
+We are pleased to present the seventh annual edition of our Progressive Agenda for States and Localities, a handbook designed specifically for you.
 It describes a vision for progressive policy across the issues, featuring 50 model bills and providing hyperlinks to more than 100 others.
-We focus on leaders like you in the states and localities because you are at the vanguard of the progressive movement.
+We focus on leaders in the states and localities because you are at the vanguard of the progressive movement.
 You are proposing and enacting the nation's most far-reaching, proactive measures.
-You are turning states and localities into proving grounds for the newest and best policy ideas.
-While Congress has been standing still or moving backwards, states and localities have raised the minimum wage, guaranteed sick leave to workers, outlawed racial profiling, protected immigrants from harassment and LGBTQ people from discrimination, addressed climate change, discouraged smoking, expanded healthcare coverage, promoted reproductive rights, and enacted a wide variety of election reforms.
-The purpose of the Progressive Agenda is to empower and encourage you to go further, to fashion a proactive agenda for your state or locality.
-Americans are counting on you to help solve some very big problems.
-Whether you're in a red or blue jurisdiction, residents want you to lead them boldly.
-In fact, this volume is just one of the resources that the Public Leadership Institute offers to lift up crucial issues and develop public leaders at the state and local levels.
-We also publish a messaging guide, Voicing Our Values; an advocacy handbook, Preparing to Win; the Playbook for Abortion Rights; and the Community Schools Playbook.
-We promote all of our policy, messaging and advocacy resources with conferences, workshops, webinars, and trainings in states and localities across the nation.
-We are here to help you and your colleagues realize your vision for what's possible, so please call on us to assist you in any way you need.
-Enjoy this resource and all the others the Public Leadership Institute prepares for you.
-But, more importantly, employ this resource to make the necessary policy changes your constituents need you to make.
-Sincerely, Gloria Totten President Civil Rights & Liberties OUR VALUES: Freedom, liberty, fundamental rights, fundamental fairness, basic rights, constitutional rights, personal privacy, justice, equal opportunity, fairness, stopping discrimination and government intrusion OUR VISION: Our nation was founded and built upon the self-evident truth that everyone is created equal.
-That ideal calls us to defend liberty and justice for all people, with no exceptions.
+You are turning states and localities into the proving grounds for the newest and best policy ideas.
+States and localities have doubled the minimum wage, addressed climate change, protected immigrants, reformed the cash bail system, outlawed discrimination, strengthened gun laws, discouraged smoking and vaping, expanded access to health care, made it easier for residents to register and vote, guaranteed abortion rights, and much more.
+And yet, 2020 is perhaps the most crucial year in politics during our lifetimes.
+All of us need to do more to shape the debate at all levels.
+We recommend that you use this booklet to build a multi-issue, inclusive, proactive agenda for your state or locality.
+Show residents who we are, what we stand for, and how we will fight for them.
+In addition to this volume, the Public Leadership Institute offers a variety of other resources to develop the capacity of public leaders at the state and local levels.
+We publish a messaging guide, Voicing Our Values; an advocacy handbook, Preparing to Win; the Playbook for Abortion Rights; and the Community Schools Playbook.
+We promote all of our policy, messaging and advocacy resources with conferences, workshops, webinars, and in-state trainings in states and localities across the nation.
+We encourage you to call on us to assist in any way you need.
+We're all in this together.
+Sincerely, Gloria Totten President OUR VALUES: Freedom, liberty, fundamental rights, fundamental fairness, basic rights, constitutional rights, personal privacy, justice, equal opportunity, fairness, stopping discrimination and government intrusion OUR VISION: Our nation was founded and built upon the self-evident truth that all people are created equal.
+That ideal calls us to defend liberty and justice for everyone, with no exceptions.
 In the 21st century, three policies are of foremost importance: (1) outlaw discrimination based on race, gender, age, disability, religion, ethnicity, sexual orientation or gender identity; (2) guarantee fundamental fairness for immigrants; and (3) protect our privacy from government intrusion.
 Forbid discrimination It has been more than half a century since the civil rights movement, aided by the Warren Supreme Court, started a revolution against discrimination.
 That cause endures.
 Women and people of color continue to be underrepresented in government and other places of power, so some jurisdictions implement affirmative action while others promote more aggressive enforcement of anti-discrimination laws, especially in claims for fair and equal pay.
-Too often police wrongly employ racial profiling.
+Too often, police wrongly employ racial profiling.
 Most states and localities currently do not protect LGBT people from discrimination in employment and other areas, but there are many ongoing efforts to correct that.
 Progressives must beat back efforts to legalize discrimination, like policies that target Muslim Americans and laws which invite businesses to discriminate against gay and lesbian people.